gerrrg/bbeUSD-gnosis-extractor/etherscan_warrior.md

 `32.99 USDC + 34.38 DAI = 67.37 USD` out from an original `199.87` bb-e-usd burned = 33.7 cents out per BPT in.

+The e-tokens, while worthless, remain in your posession as an internal vault balance.
+They could be withdrawn in the future if Euler ever unfreezes the tokens.